oniichanx/HyprV6/README.md

 ### Manual Installation
 If you want to do manual installation, here it is.

 NOTES: You need to install yay!
-I don't know if this project will have an option where you can choose yay or yay, yay will be the default now.
+I don't know if this project will have an option where you can choose yay or paru, yay will be the default now.

 #### NVIDIA: Do this if you have a nvidia card.
 Run this command: